 How Magnetic Powders are Made?

-Magnetic powders are made by the process of grinding and milling the iron grit particles to produce granular and flakes magnetic powder respectively.
+Magnetic powders are made by the process of grinding and milling the iron grit particles to produce granular and flakes of magnetic powder respectively.

 Components and Composition of Magnetic Powders